bhasling/goa/README.md

 ## Batch Size

 When GOA runs is reads some number of the most recent emails in your InBox.
-The number of Emails it runs is the batch size.
+The number of Emails it reads is the batch size.
 By default this is 20 emails.
 You can configure by sending yourself an email with the subject line.
 This command will be handled the next time GOA runs (it is not handled immmediately).